nikolas-AI/test-bluebug/README.md

 - `js/`: The JavaScript files for adding functionality to the website.
 - `Media/`: All images and graphics used on the website are stored here.

+## Contributing

+We welcome contributions to improve Bluebug's website.
+If you'd like to contribute, please follow these guidelines: